Chart Color Schemes

 Residential development activity is lower than average in Para Vista according to AreaSearch's national comparison of local real estate markets

-The average construction value of new homes is $310,000.
-This financial year, $495,000 in commercial approvals have been registered, indicating Para Vista's residential nature.
+This year, $495,000 in commercial approvals have been registered, reflecting Para Vista's residential nature.
 Compared to Greater Adelaide, Para Vista maintains similar construction rates per person, preserving market equilibrium consistent with surrounding areas.
+However, development activity has moderated in recent periods.

-New building activity comprises 89% standalone homes and 11% townhouses or apartments, maintaining the area's traditional suburban character focused on family homes.
-With around 442 people per approval, Para Vista indicates a mature market.
-By 2041, AreaSearch estimates Para Vista will grow by 203 residents.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Building activity shows 89.0% standalone homes and 11.0% townhouses or apartments, maintaining the area's traditional suburban character focused on family homes.
+Para Vista indicates a mature market with around 443 people per approval.
+Looking ahead, Para Vista is expected to grow by 196 residents through to 2041, based on current development patterns new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development